acumos/on-boarding/docs/developer-guide.rst

 Repo URL: https://gerrit.acumos.org

-Under the dashboard page we have list of Projects,select Onboarding Project and clone this project by using below clone command:
+Under the dashboard page we have list of Projects, select Onboarding Project and clone this project by using below clone command:

 git clone https://<GERRIT_USER_NAME>@gerrit.acumos.org/r/on-boarding.git